LaurierCS/PHI-TextBasedGameEngine/docs/YamlFormat.md

 This file simply contains a yaml list of all files to include.
 The included files will treated as if they are all one large file.

+# Names

+Enemies, rooms, and items all have unique names which can be used to refer to them in game (and in [item effects](Items.md#effects)).

+Because these names can be used to

 ## Min and Max Values

 For properties which could be generated randomly, a range can be provided.
 This is done by replacing the property name with `min_<property>` and `max_<property>`.